godspeedsystems/gs-documentation/docs/event_sources/standardized_event_schema.md

             name:
               type: string
 ```

-- The initial line depicts a fusion of the event, the employed method, and the path associated with the event.
-- The 'fn' key receives the function name located in 'src/functions' and forwards the accompanying parameters.
-- It is also possible to define inputs such as 'params,' 'body,' 'headers,' and 'query parameters.'
 - Furthermore, you have an option to specify responses, including status codes and response body types, among other things.

 #### Response schema validation: